Francisco Arriví: Early years

-Arriví (birth name: Francisco Arriví Alegria was born in Santurce, a section of the city San Juan, Puerto Rico, to a Spanish father and Puerto Rican mother.
+Arriví (birth name: Francisco Arriví Alegría) was born in Santurce, a section of the city San Juan, Puerto Rico, to a Spanish father and Puerto Rican mother.
 He loved to read books, a habit he acquired at the age of six.
 His grandmother, who used to take him to the theater every week, inspired his interest in theatrical works.
 He built a small stage in the backyard of his house on Calle Wilson (Wilson Street) when he was 10 years old where, together with his friends, he would make presentations of children's tales.

 He received his primary education at the Padre Rufo and Rosendo Matienzo Cintrón public schools, and his secondary high school education at the Escuela Superior Central (Central High School).
 He became interested in writing poetry during this period of his life.
 After he graduated from high school, he applied for admission to University of Puerto Rico at Rio Piedras where he continued his education.
 He wrote one of his first musical compositions, Himno al Alma Máter, which is the official hymn of said educational institution and in 1938 earned a degree in Spanish and Latin-American literature.